One of the nuts-and-bolts issues of practically maintaining a property is ensuring that the water systems are correctly treated and nice and safe.

 6. Monthly Temperature Testing

-You’ll need the right thermometer to hold under each running tap and record these minimum and maximum levels, and as with tap-testing make sure the right ones are included and documented.
+You’ll need a suitable thermometer to hold under each running tap and record these minimum and maximum levels, and as with tap-testing, make sure the right ones are included and documented.

 You can download a monthly temperature summary by clicking here.